 Trinity Church Wall Street remains committed to being open for public worship, while ensuring the health and safety of our community, congregation, staff, visitors, and guests.
 Our requirements for in-person events including worship services are regularly reviewed by health and safety experts.

 Wearing masks is optional for all parishioners, guests, and staff.
 We have N95 masks available to anyone who would like to wear one.

-In addition, Trinity requires all clergy and staff members to be fully vaccinated and boosted against COVID-19.
-We strongly encourage every eligible person in our community to be vaccinated and current on their COVID-19 boosters, but showing proof of vaccination is longer required for in-person attendees.
+Trinity requires all clergy and staff members to be fully vaccinated and boosted against COVID-19.
+We strongly encourage every eligible person in our community to be vaccinated and current on their COVID-19 boosters, but showing proof of vaccination is not required for visitors.

 Please keep in mind the well-being of yourself and those you love.
 Trinity hosts many congregation members and guests who are high-risk including children, older adults, and other vulnerable populations.
 If you feel unwell, please stay home.
 We offer an online livestream for many of our worship services and events.